• Skip to primary navigation

 Prepared to Be Confident Readers

 When English and reading lessons support each other by adding practice and application, your child will be better prepared to learn new skills and concepts going forward.
-First, she learns the skills she needs to be successful in Phonics and English 1.
-Then, she learns to use and expand on those skills in Reading 1.
+First, she learns the skills she needs to be successful.
+Then, she learns to use and expand on those skills.
 When she comes back for another English lesson, she’ll be prepared for it because she’s had time and opportunity to practice and apply what she learned before.
 She’ll have more confidence and certainty about what she knows in both English and reading.

 Dangers of Mixing Curriculum